• Skip to main content

 There are a number of ways in which landlords might be able to save Capital Gains Tax.
 There are also some ways in which landlords might be able to avoid Capital Gains Tax legitimately.
 It is absolutely essential to take professional advice on these methods however.

-• When buying an investment property keep a record of all allowable expenses which you may be able to use to reduce your Capital Gains Tax liability on a future sale.
+• When buying an investment property keep a record of all your buy to let costs and allowable expenses, which you may be able to use to reduce your Capital Gains Tax liability on a future sale.

-• Own your buy to let jointly with your spouse, or gift it to them.
+• Own your buy-to-let jointly with your spouse, or gift it to them.
 This will allow you to make use of their CGT allowance as well as your own.

 • Claim Letting Relief if you are entitled to it.

-• Claim Private Residence Relief if you have lived in your buy to let at any time during the period you have owned it.
+• Claim Private Residence Relief if you have lived in your buy-to-let at any time during the period you have owned it.

 Property owners who have owned several properties, lived in them all at some point and also let them out may be able to claim Private Residence Relief on all of them.